Sweet Miracles Day at Dairy Queen fundraiser for Sanford

+To help those in need, Dairy Queen Grill & Chill in Pierre is again participating in “South Dakota Sweet Miracles,” with this event set for Thursday, July 30.

-Drive up, or have your pre-order brought out to you, or have your group pre-order delivered so you can participate in Dairy Queen donating a dollar per Blizzard sold.
-Be one of thousands of purchases so the Dairy Queen Grill & Chill in Pierre can donate at least $1 per sold Blizzard to Sanford hospitals and clinics in South Dakota.
+Patrons may drive up, or have their pre-orders delivered to them.
+Dairy Queen plans on donating $1 per Blizzard sold.
+Be one of thousands of purchases so the Dairy Queen Grill & Chill in Pierre can donate at least $1 per sold Blizzard to Sanford Health hospitals and clinics in South Dakota.

-“This is our third year and we are gaining momentum,” said Jen Uecker, general manager of the Dairy Queen Grill and Chill at 519 W. Sioux Avenue in Pierre.
-“Though the Dairy Queen corporation cancelled the ‘Miracle Treat Day’ program nation-wide for this COVID year, the stores in South Dakota said ‘hold on’ and we are still having ‘South Dakota Sweet Miracles’.”
+“This is our third year and we are gaining momentum,” said Jen Uecker, general manager of the Dairy Queen Grill and Chill at 519 W. Sioux Ave. in Pierre.
+“Though the Dairy Queen corporation canceled the ‘Miracle Treat Day’ program nationwide for this COVID year, the stores in South Dakota said ‘hold on’ and we are still having ‘South Dakota Sweet Miracles.’”

 Pre-order coupons were distributed.
 Pre-orders, which include pick-up and delivery, can be made up to 5 p.m.
 Wednesday, July 29.

 Pierre’s Dairy Queen Grill & Chill opened in December 2017, after being renovated and remodeled inside and out.
 The 2018 Miracle Treat Day did well, despite a two-hour power outage for parts of Pierre.
-The 2019 fundraiser “was even better, reaching 6,702 Blizzards sold,” said Uecker.
+The 2019 fundraiser “was even better, reaching 6,702 Blizzards sold,” Uecker added.

 Post a comment as